BrownCSCI1430/glossary/COURSE_CONTENT.md

 Note that **translation** for a point in an n-dimensional space is **_not linear_**, unless you look at the transformation from an (n+1)-dimensional space (see: homogenous coordinates).

 ### Homogenous Coordinates
+Converting to homogeneous coordinates requires adding a dimension.
+Converting from homogenous coordinates requires dividing the original dimension values by the extra dimension value that has been added when conversion.
+Scale invariance between homogeneous coordinates and cartesian coordinates.

 ### Pinhole Cameras
+Involves sensor, pinhole or also known as camera center.
+Camera center is at the optical center of the camera where all light rays converge, which is the origin of camera coordinates.
+Focal length is the distance between the sensor and the camera center.
+Virtual image is projected at one focal length from the camera center towards the real object.

 ### Aperture
+Aperture refers to the opening of a lens's diaphragm through which light passes.
+It expands and shrinks to allow more or less light through to a camera's sensor.
+It is a pinhole in camera.
+Varies in size in most cameras.

 ### Lenses
+The lens captures the image and delivers it to the image sensor in the camera.
+Lens will vary in optical quality and price, the lens used determines the quality and resolution of the captured image.
+Depending on the lense you use, there may be radial distortion of the image.

 ### Depth of Field
+Depth of field is one of the essential concepts in photography.
+Depth of field in a photo refers to the distance between the closest and farthest objects that appears acceptably sharp.
+Depth of field differs based on camera type, aperture, and focusing distance.
+The depth of field increases with a narrower aperture and thus increases focus on an object.

 ### Field of View, Zoom
+The field of view is the extent of the observable world that is seen at any given moment.
+The field of view depends of focal length where a smaller field of view = larger focal length.
+Thus, to zoom in, you would have a larger field of view and a smaller focal length.

 ### Chromatic Aberration
+Chromatic aberration, also known as color fringing, is a color distortion that creates an outline of unwanted color along the edges of objects in a photograph.
+Often, it appears along metallic surfaces or where there's a high contrast between light and dark objects, such as a black wall in front of a bright blue sky.

 ### Barrel and Pin-cushion Distortion
+Both are a type of fadial distortion where straight lines curve around the image center.
+Barrel refers to a negative distortion while pin-cushion refers to positive distortion

 ### Camera Projection Matrix
+A matrix which describes the mapping of a pinhole camera from 3D points in the world to 2D points in an image.

 ### Extrinsic Matrix

 ### Intrinsic Matrix